 You can intercept the query before it goes to the server, and do everything conceivable with it:

-• add forgotten statements (autocommit is enabled and the user sent a BEGIN WORK?
-You can inject a SET AUTOCOMMIT = 0 before that)
+- add forgotten statements (autocommit is enabled and the user sent a

 In the same way, you can intercept the result set.
 Thus you can: